abhimat-mishra/abhimat-mishra/README.md

 - 👋 Hi, I’m @abhimat-mishra
 - 👀 I’m interested in Software and Web Development
-- 🌱 I’m currently learning JS
+- 🌱 Java, Python, JavaScript, HTML, CSS, C
 - 📫 How to reach me mishraabhimat@gmail.com
 - ⚡ Fun fact: I am a beginner, but a fast learner!